 Cross Curricular Days

-The 2 days are planned and delivered in the Summer term and are experienced by pupils in Key Stage 3.
-The days focus on wider issues and follow the following programme:
+The day is planned and delivered in the Summer term and are experienced by pupils in Key Stage 3.
+The days focus on wider issues and last year, followed the following programme:

 - A visit to Halesowen College in order to gain an insight into the types of Further Education opportunities that will be available to them